International Standards Activities

 - ISO 21511:2018, Work breakdown structure

 TC258 is currently developing a revision of the 21500 project management standard, a standard defining the PPPM environment, and an implementation guide for the EVM standard.
+There are also activities to study the topic of the project environment, and the need for and feasibility of creating a management systems standard for project management.

 More information about ISO/TC258 may be found on ISO's website.